 I am a counselor specializing in complicated grief and traumatic bereavement.
 I believe positive change is possible at all ages but that sometimes we may need assistance with making this change happen.
 My goal is to provide a safe and supportive place that encourages self-exploration, allows you to rediscover your personal strengths, and helps you move toward healing, growth and a joyful life.

 We all have a unique set of strengths and inner resources that help us through tough times.
 But, sometimes, daily stresses, life events, depression or anxiety can overwhelm our resources.

-Change, loss and trauma are natural occurrences in the life cycle.
+Change, loss and trauma are natural occurrences in life.
 Grief is our natural response to loss and change.
-I offer a safe and caring environment where individuals coping with death and dying can express their feelings and experiences of grief, promote healing, and move toward renewed hope and meaning.
-Read more...
+If you are struggling with loss from a death or illness, I offer a safe and caring environment where feelings and thoughts can be expressed and hope can be renewed.

-We all will experience grief from loss at some time in our lives and each of us will experience it in our own unique way.
-There is no right way to grieve or formula for healing, but it is helpful to understand the grief process and to learn healthy ways to cope.
-This knowledge will help us know what to say and do to help others who may be grieving.
-Read more...
+We all experience grief from loss at some time in our lives and each of us will experience it in our own unique way.
+There is no right or wrong way to grieve and no formula for healing, but it is helpful to understand the grief process and to learn healthy ways to cope.